-- Combine the raspberries, blackberries and 2 cups blueberries in a saucepot over medium heat with lemon juice, palm sugar, and stevia.
+- Combine the raspberries, blackberries, and 2 cups blueberries in a saucepot over medium heat with lemon juice, palm sugar, and monk fruit sweetener.
 Cook until the berries begin to burst, about 5 minutes, then remove from heat.

 - Pour the berry mixture into the well in the bread-lined trifle bowl.
 Cover the top with the reserved slices of the bread.

 - Place a layer of plastic wrap over the top of the cooked berries and bread layer.
 Place a few plates on top to weigh it down.
 Place in refrigerator and chill overnight.

 - Add a layer of whipped topping.
 Then carefully add the remaining 2 cups of blueberries.

 - Spoon trifle into small bowls and serve.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 312Total Fat: 10gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 0mgSodium: 25mgCarbohydrates: 58gFiber: 6gSugar: 48gProtein: 2g

 Nutritional information is automatically calculated per the ingredients list.
 Serving size may not be accurate.
 Please double-check with your preferred nutritional app for the most accurate information.